tilt-dev/tilt.build/blog/_posts/2022-04-26-secret-management-the-soft-way.md

 ## Sealed Secrets
 [Bitnami Sealed Secrets][sealedsecrets] allow you to properly encrypt secrets and store them with the rest of the deployment manifests.
-The central piece is the Sealed Secrets controller, which lives on the target Kubernetes cluster as an operator.
-With the companion kubeseal tool, any person who has access to the operator’s public key can encrypt a k8s secret and get a k8s custom resource of type Sealed Secret.
+The Sealed Secrets controller is an operator that lives on your Kubernetes cluster.

+The kubeseal CLI is its client-side companion.
+With kubeseal, any person who has access to the operator’s public key can encrypt a k8s secret and get a k8s custom resource of type Sealed Secret.

 ```bash
 $ kubeseal --cert=pub-cert.pem --format=yaml < k8s-secret.yaml > sealed-secret.yaml